-The Dashavatara temple is the first North Indian temple with a tower, although the shikhara is curtailed and part of it has disappeared.
+The Dashavatara temple is the first North Indian Temple with a tower, although the shikhara is curtailed, and part of it has disappeared.
 There are a basement porch and a high plinth.
-Though the condition is poor Currently, the temple still has a compelling presence.
+Though the condition is poor, the Temple still has a compelling presence.

 Dashavatara Temple faces west, with a slight inclination towards the south.
-This enables the sun rays to fall on the main idol of the temple.
-The plinth of the temple is 55.5ft, about 9ft from the moonstone, the bottom step.
-Outside the temple is a platform that provides access to the temple.
+This enables the sun rays to fall on the Temple’s main idol.
+The plinth of the Temple is 55.5ft, about 9ft from the moonstone, the bottom step.
+Outside the Temple is a platform that provides access to the Temple.

-However, the two small shrines and the central shrine that is seen today is similar to the layout of the temple of typical Panchayatana style of the temple of North India, as per the excavation details.
-Based on isometric projections, the total height of the shrine in the temple is 45feet.
+However, the two small shrines and the central shrine seen today are similar to the layout of the Temple of typical Panchayatana style of the Temple of North India, as per the excavation details.
+Based on isometric projections, the total height of the shrine in the Temple is 45feet.
 Some suggest that porticoes existed even in the Vishnu temple, with analogous comparison made with the Varaha temple (the boar incarnation).

-The existing evidence does not fully support the claim that the Gupta temple was of shikhara style, with a straight edged pyramid shape.
-But it does suggest features of copings and Amalakas (a bulbous stone finial), which in turn suggests a theory that the shikhara existed.
+The existing evidence does not fully support the claim that the Gupta temple was of shikhara style, with a straight-edged pyramid shape.
+But it suggests features of copings and Amalakas (a bulbous stone finial), which suggests a theory that the shikhara existed.
 Percy Brown, a famous archaeologist, says:

-The original reconstruction had been proposed by Cunningham himself, by starting with the four columns on each side supporting a portico and a Shikara topped by Amalaka.
-But Vats and Imig proposed to start with the Panchayatana style of Temple by comparing with other temples in the region of similar period.
-He even concluded that Garbhagriha cell was surrounded by a wall forming an ambulatory.
+The original reconstruction had been proposed by Cunningham himself by starting with the four columns on each side supporting an entrance and a Shikara topped by Amalaka.
+But Vats and Imig proposed to start with the Panchayatana style of Temple by comparing it with other temples in the region of a similar period.
+He even concluded that the Garbhagriha cell was surrounded by a wall forming an ambulatory.

 The Sculptures in Dashavatara Temple